 - Kirkby Leisure Centre the project is underway to provide a new facility on the Festival Hall site, including a swimming pool, leisure water, sports/ events hall, café and climbing wall.
 Provisional allocation of £1.5m of funding secured from the LEP and Expression of Interest submitted to Sport England for £1.5m. £10,000 was secured from Sport England to develop a Strategic Outcomes Framework, to enable us to apply for Sport England facilities funding and also to help shape the new operator contract.
 The new leisure operator contract was developed and a very successful bidder's day was held in January.
 Five Operators were invited to ITT stage, with a deadline of 10 June 2020 to submit their applications. - Lammas Health Hub has been launched, and is being accessed by many groups, supporting individuals living with dementia, autism, and long term health conditions.
 Free usage of the Health Hub is available to groups that support vulnerable residents. - Hucknall Rotary Community Games event was delivered in partnership with Hucknall Rotary Club: 24 Care leavers have accessed free leisure centre use since July 2019.
-3 Carers Roadshows have also been delivered with 22 referrals. - Through our Community Engagement Volunteer Policy 182 volunteers have registered, with 29 new inductions during this period. - Feel Good families was launched in May 2019.
+3 Carers Roadshows have also been delivered with 122 conversations with carers about their needs and what activities/support they require.
+There were also 22 referrals. - Through our Community Engagement Volunteer Policy 182 volunteers have registered, with 29 new inductions during this period. - Feel Good families was launched in May 2019.
 To date 532 families have signed up, including 1,037 children.
 All receive regular communication about free or low cost activity.
 Themed trails have taken place in local parks, family ice skating and dancing sessions have been fully booked, 63 people took part in cycle ability and a new junior Parkrun started attracting 80 participants in the first week.
 This project was a finalist for the Active Notts.
 Project of the Year award.